RustMagazine/rustmagazine/README.md

-# rustpr
+# Rust Magazine

-A magazine focus on great PR of Rust community
+A publication dedicated to the Rust programming language.